Smithsonian/GBIF-Dataset-Explorer/README.md

-# BADE
+# gde

-R Package to explore datasets from biodivesity aggregators (e.g. GBIF, iDigbio)
+R Package to explore datasets from the biodivesity aggregator GBIF.

+Once a DwC dataset is loaded, you can explore the issues and data values using a Shiny UI.